How the Fiver Challenge works

 3 - keep it going

-In the third week of the Challenge pupils will need to prepare and promote their selling event
+In the third week of the Challenge pupils get their product or service ready and prepare for their selling event

 4 - payback and keep the profits

-At the end of the Challenge pupils will repay their £5 pledges plus the 50p legacy contribution
+At the end of the Challenge pupils repay their £5 pledges plus a 50p legacy contribution and decide how to spend or donate their profit

 Fiver Weekly Competitions

-At the end of each week pupils will have the opportunity to enter the Challenge competitions:
+At the end of weeks 1 & 2 and pupils will have the opportunity to enter two Challenge competitions:

 1 - Logo Design

-We'll be looking for logos that create impact and communicate to customers what the product or service is
+We'll be looking for logos that can create impact and communicate to customers about the product or service

 2 - Sales Pitch

-Imagine that you only had 60 seconds to sell your product or service, what would you say?
+Imagine you only have 60 seconds to tell us your product or service, what would you say?

 Entering a Competition

-Once the Challenge starts all competitions will be open for submissions, so entries can be uploaded whenever they are ready.
+As soon as the Challenge starts, all competitions will be open, entries can be uploaded whenever they are ready – please note closing dates!

-Each entry will need to be submitted in a certain file format – full details of file formats, upload instructions and judging criteria will be available once you are registered for the Challenge.
+Each entry can be submitted in various file formats – full details, upload instructions and judging criteria will be available once you are registered for the Challenge.

 National Fiver Competition